archeofoss/archeofoss/2023/call-for-panels.md

 layout: article-slim
 ---

-🚧🚧🚧 WORK IN PROGRESS

 ### In brief

-- ArcheoFOSS 2023 will be held on 11-12 December 2023 at University of Turin
+- ArcheoFOSS 2023 will be held on 12-13 December 2023 at University of Turin
 - An online channel will be available both for papers and audience
 - Panel proposals are now being accepted
 - Panel proposals must be submitted before August 10 2023.